irock194/WildfireMap/README.md

 University: San Jose State University
 Course: CMPE 172 / Fall 2021

-Team Members: Andrew Nguyen, Gabriel Tenocelotl, Jeffery Kwan Qing Ong
+Team Members: Andrew Nguyen, Gabriel Tenocelotl, Jeffrey Ong

 ## Introduction:
 The wildfire map application does an API call to get information from NASA to gather information about current wildfires and other natural disasters.